wclr/yalc/README.md

 - You may add particular versoin `yalc add my-package@version`, this version will be fixed in `yalc.lock` file and while updates it will not update to newly published versions.

 #### Link
-- Alternativly to `add` you may use `link` operation.
-Which should work for you actually the same way as `yarn link` does, the only difference is that source for symllink will be not global yarn's link directory but lolcal `.yalc`.
+-  Alternatively to `add` you may use `link` operation which should actually work for you the same way as `npm/yarn link` does, the only difference is that source for symllink will be not global link directory but lolcal `.yalc` folder.
-- After it copies package content to local `.yalc` folder it will create symlink:
+- After `yalc` copies package content to `.yalc` folder it will create symlink:
 `project/.yalc/my-package ==> project/node_modules/my-package`.
-It will not touch `package.json`.
+It will not touch `package.json` in this case.

 #### Remove (NOT IMPLEMENTED)
  - Run `yalc remove my-package`

 #### Update
-  - Run `yalc update my-package`, `yalc update`
+  - Run `yalc update my-package` to update the latest version from store, or `yalc update` to update all the packages found in `yalc.lock`.
-  - Use `--safe` flag * - NOT IMPLEMENTED
-  - Running simply `yalc` in the directory will do the same as `yalc update` *
+  - Running simply `yalc` in the directory will do the same as `yalc update`

 #### Other

-- Add `.yalc` folder to `.gitignore` and hide it from view, you probably never need it.
+- Add `.yalc` folder to `.gitignore` (and `.npmignore`, etc) and hide it from your view.
-- You probably wan't to add `yalc.lock` to `.gitignore` too.
+- You probably want to add `yalc.lock` to `.gitignore` too.

 ## Advanced usage